 The list of tests we must pass abounds with acronyms, much like your sickest patient’s problem list.
-Instead of CKD, CHF, and COPD, we are stuck with the MCAT, GRE, USMLE, and COMLEX (the latter two also including a step 1, step 2, and step 3); heaven forbid we forget the PE portion of the USMLE and COMLEX.
-Specialty board exams represent the culmination of all of your training thus far, and failing these exams can literally follow you the rest of your life.
+Instead of CKD, CHF, and COPD, we are stuck with the MCAT, GRE, USMLE, and COMLEX (the latter two also include a step 1, step 2, and step 3); heaven forbid we forget the PE portion of USMLE and COMLEX.
+Specialty board exams represent the culmination of all of your training thus far, and failing these exams can literally follow you for the rest of your life and impact your medical licensure.
 The stakes could not be higher, but we are here to help you through it.

 There are many tried-and-true techniques when it comes to board studying.
-In this article, we will scratch the surface of all that you need to know to become a master test taker.
+In this article, we will scratch the surface of all the clinical skills you need to know to become a master test taker.
 However, there is one overlying tenet in formulating your board study strategy, and Shakespeare says it best: “To thine own self be true.”
-Being aware of one’s own strengths and weaknesses as a learner is a must when preparing for an exam.
+Being aware of one’s own strengths and weaknesses as a learner is a must when preparing for test day.
 Are you a visual learner?
 Do you study better alone or with a group?
 Some of these questions will help you become as efficient as possible as you work to master the material.
 If you have no idea how you learn best, it is time to start testing these strategies.

 Read through the list below, and determine which style(s) of learning fits you, and what strategy you should use: